peter-meehan-domokos/perfect-square/README.md

 I will optimise the fetch for ds, by only loading the mean and std dev values for each datapoint when nr ds > 1000.
 Because we know that the levelOfDetail will start as 0 (ie the new 1) anyway

+## Responsiveness

+Not fully testes on devices, not touch, sizes are ok, but non-chrome browsers not

 ## Some Known Issues